 Information about oral abstracts may not be published or presented before the start of the session in which the abstract is presented.
 If an abstract is included in an official IAS 2019 press conference or media roundtable, the embargo on that abstract lifts at the start of the official press conference or media roundtable in which the abstract is featured or the start of the scientific session in which the abstract is presented – whichever is earlier.

 - Oral poster discussion abstracts and poster exhibition abstracts

-Information about the oral poster discussion and poster exhibition abstracts may not be published or presented before 10:00 CDT (Central Daylight Time) on Monday, 22 July 2019.
+Information about the oral poster discussion and poster exhibition abstracts may not be published or presented before 10:00 (CEST – Central European Summer Time) on Wednesday, 24 July 2019.
 If a poster presentation is part of an official IAS 2019 press conference or media roundtable that occurs before that time, the embargo on that abstract lifts at the start of the official press conference or media roundtable.

-A conference committee will review any potential cases of embargo breaks by presenters.
+Any potential cases of embargo breaks by presenters will be reviewed by a conference committee.
 Embargo breaks by conference presenters may result in the removal of the abstract in question from the conference programme.
-This includes publication of the abstract data in a journal or public outlet prior to presentation at the conference.
+This includes publication of the abstract data in a journal or public outlet prior to the presentation in the conference.